ursomniac/gatekeeper/mysite/README.md

     Rule 4: Barring THAT - pick the most-recently modified page with `publish_status` != -1 that has `default_live` = True.

     Rule 5: Barring THAT - None (and 404).

+Note Rule #4 --- this is where the `default_live` field comes into play.
+You can define a model instance with `default_live` = True.
+This item will be return if no other instance passes the rules.
+Basically it's can be a generic "fall back" for the model so that the public page ALWAYS returns something.
+Handy!

+## The Admin Interface

+Gatekeeper alters the default Admin for models that use it.

+### List Display

+For the basic gatekeeper, two fields are added to the `list_display` (they'll appear after anything set in the ModelAdmin):

+1. A `show_publish_status` that takes the `live_as_of` and `publish_status` fields and creates a human-friendly string from them;
+2. A `available_to_public` model property that returns True/False to show "is this available to the public"?

+For the "serial" gatekeeper, there are also two fields:

+1. `show_public_status` as before
+2. `is_live` - returns True/False to show which item is the one that will appear on the live site.

+### Fieldsets

+All Gatekeeper-related fields are displayed on the model Admin edit page in a fieldset called "Gatekeeper".

+### Admin actions

+For convenience in the listing page of the Admin, five Admin actions have been defined:

+1. "Revert to Preview/Pending status":   this sets `live_as_of` and `publish_status` to None.
+The item is no longer live, and won't go live until these values are changed;
+2. "Take Item PERMANENTLY LIVE": this sets `publish_status` = 1 --- the item will be live;
+3. "Take Live as of Right Now":  this sets `live_as_of` = "now", and `publish_status` = 0 --- the item will be live;
+4. "CONDITIONALLY online using `live_as_of` date": this sets `publish_status = 0` and keeps `live_as_of` to whatever it was before.
+You'd use this if you wanted to change a PERMANENTLY LIVE or COMPLETELY OFFLINE setting;
+5. "Take item COMPLETELY OFFLINE": this sets `publish_status` = -1 --- the item disappears from the site entirely.

+## Parental Gatekeeping

+(To be added from the PBSMM test case)

+Sometimes you have a model that has a FK relationship to another model, and you want both of them to be under gate-keeping.
+If "parent" model A's gatekeeping should influence model B, you can set things to override model B based upon the settings for model A.

+For example, if you have models for Author and Book, you can set it up that if the Author is not live, then NONE of the Books are live either.
+This is convenient for sites where you might want to take several pages live all at once.

+## "Standalone" items

+(To be added from the PBSMM test case)

+BUT sometimes you do NOT want the parent model to control its children.
+Standalone models will NOT check their parents for permission.

+For example you MIGHT want to limit the Books shown for a specific Author EXCEPT for this ONE Book.
+So you can set `treat_as_standalone` for that one Book, and depending on the `live_as_of` and `publish_status` settings it will be "live" or not, WITHOUT checking to see what the same values are for that Book's Author.